-- ✓ New "colour filter" module in selective drawing: 8 different colour filters (red, orange, yellow, greenyellow, green, cyan, blue, violet) - ✓ Add-ons in selective drawing: - Adjustable contrast and colour saturation of the composing-pictures - Bool'sche functions to combine masks - Perspective tilting of textures - Adjustable texture-calculation- quality-tools in 3 levels - Automatic construction of crossfaded texturedatabases - Mulitple UnDo & ReDo of the paintbrush-tool - ✓ Select a font: Select one of the installed and compatible fonts according to your own personal preference.
-In addition to the font size, you now have the possibility to create an individual working space with your entire user interface displayed in the font of your choice. - ✓ Add-on to the scratch- and sensor-correction: 5 new quality modes for searching for corresponding areas automatically. - ✓ Additional external programs: up to 12 external programs and their configurable names.
+- ✓ 4 New Smart-Mask-Filter: Smooth areas, midtones, gradiation, vignette - ✓ New "colour filter" module in selective drawing: 8 different colour filters (red, orange, yellow, green-yellow, green, cyan, blue, violet) - ✓ Add-ons in selective drawing: - Adjustable contrast and colour saturation of the composing-pictures - Bool'sche functions to combine masks - Perspective tilting of textures - Adjustable texture-calculation- quality-tools in 3 levels - Automatic construction of crossfaded texture-databases - Mulitple UnDo & ReDo of the paintbrush-tool - ✓ Select a font: Select one of the installed and compatible fonts according to your own personal preference.
+In addition to the font size, you now have the possibility to create an individual working space with your entire user interface displayed in the font of your choice. - Add-on to the scratch- and sensor-correction: 5 new quality modes for searching for corresponding areas automatically.